Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Analysis

 \subsection{Spectral Energy Distribution Modelling}

-We fit the spectral energy distributions (SEDs) of the galaxies in our sample using stellar population synthesis models.
-We model each galaxy using \bagpipes\ \citep[v1.0.2,][]{Carnall_2018}, which is a Bayesian SED-fitting code that has the capability to fit simultaneously the multiband photometry and spectroscopy with stellar population synthesis models and nebular emission models generated over a wide range of parameters.
+We fit the spectral energy distributions (SEDs) of the galaxies in our sample using stellar population synthesis models. \editone{We model each galaxy using \bagpipes\ \citep[v1.3.1,][]{Carnall_2018}}, which is a Bayesian SED-fitting code that has the capability to fit simultaneously the multiband photometry and spectroscopy with stellar population synthesis models and nebular emission models generated over a wide range of parameters.
 The code has flexibility in the type of stellar population models, star-formation history, dust attenuation, and nebular emission.
-The code computes posterior probability densities for model parameters given the data by calculating a likelihood weighted by priors, and samples the posteriors for the parameters using \texttt{MultiNest} \citep[see][]{Feroz_2009,Carnall_2018}.
+The code computes posterior probability densities for model parameters given the data by calculating a likelihood weighted by priors, and samples the posteriors for the \editone{parameters using \texttt{nautilus} \citep{nautilus}.
+The newest version of \bagpipes\ also includes updated \texttt{Cloudy} nebular models (v25, \citealt{cloudy25}).}

 We have added several features to \bagpipes\ for our analysis.
 First, one of our goals is to determine the constraints on the inferred LyC escape fraction, \fesc.
 By default, the current nebular emission models in \bagpipes\ generated from \texttt{Cloudy} assume 100\% of the incident radiation is absorbed and used to generate the nebular emission (i.e,. \fesc = 0).
 Following \citet{Morales_2024}, we have added a parameter (\texttt{nebular:fesc}) such that the nebular emission is reduced by a factor of $1 - \fesc$.
 This models the LyC escape as a fraction of sightlines that are ``clear'' (akin to a covering fraction equal to $(1-\fesc)$).
 As we show, the majority of galaxies favor very low escape fractions of $< 5$\%, implying such clear channels are infrequent.
 In a future work, we plan to explore other types of \fesc, including cases where the nebulae are truncated or ``density bounded'' \citep{Nakajima_2014,Plat_2019}.